JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7948 days**.

-And here is a just a random fact -  **Tobacco contains over 50 chemicals that can cause cancer**.
+And here is a just a random fact -  **Bats always turn left when exiting a cave**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)